TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

     $ man git-proj

-Or for help that lists all of the command with their help
+Or for help that lists all of the commands with their help

     $ git proj -h

-or
+Or you can access the user documentation online.
+But the online help will be for the latest stable version, which may be different from the version you have installed.